rohancragg/nhw-hugo/content/about/about.md

 ---
-title: "About us..."
+title: "About Us"
 draft: false
 ---

-We are handloom weavers based in Newburgh, Fife.
+We are traditional handloom weavers based in Newburgh, Fife.